-Inserting Helix Native plug-in on a Reaper 5 audio track
+Inserting Helix Native plug-in on a Reaper audio track

-- In the FX window, choose the plug-in format type.
+- 2. In the FX window, click the Add button to open the list of plug-ins, then choose the plug-in format type.
 On Mac, Reaper supports both the AU (Audio Units) and VST3 plug-in formats, so you can choose either.
 On PC, choose VST3.
 Select Line 6: Helix Native and click OK. - 3.
 You will then see the Helix Native plug-in appear in the FX window.
-Be sure to turn your monitoring system to a low level, then double click a Factory preset from the plug-in's Presets tab and hit Play to hear the results. - NOTE: Some Mac host DAW applications allow you to use instances of plug-ins of different format types (for example, in Reaper you can insert both VST and AU type instances of Helix Native within the same project simultaneously).
+Be sure to turn your audio monitoring system to a low level, then double click a Factory preset from the plug-in's Presets tab and hit Play to hear the results. - NOTE: Some Mac host DAW applications allow you to use instances of plug-ins of different format types (for example, in Reaper you can insert both VST and AU type instances of Helix Native within the same project simultaneously).
 For some actions, such as changes within the Helix Native Preset or IR Libraries and Preference options, changed settings will not take effect immediately across currently open Helix Native plug-in instances of different format types until you close and re-open the plug-in windows.